 ✓ Best area to stay in Osaka for foodies & travellers who want in on the action

-When dreaming of where to stay in Osaka, Dotonbori should shoot to the forefront.
-This buzzing area, lining the banks of the Dotonbori-gawa Canal, is everything you’d expect out of a modern Japanese city.
+When dreaming of spending time in Osaka, Dotonbori should shoot to the forefront.
+This buzzing area lines the banks of the Dotonbori-gawa Canal.
+It’s everything you’d expect out of a modern Japanese city.
 The colourful neon lights and infectious energy is enough to wake even the sleepiest of wanderers out of their travel coma.

 Most of all, Dotonbori will win your heart through your stomach.
-Countless restaurants dot the banks of the canal, amid the bright lights, to fulfil every one of your Japanese food fantasies.
+Countless restaurants dot the banks of the canal.
+Amid the bright lights, you’ll fulfill all your Japanese food fantasies.

-Elsewhere in Dotonbori, more traditional cultural activities take centre-stage from performances at the National Bunraku Theatre to flashes of old Japan at Hozen-ji Yokocho & Hozen-ji Temple.
+Elsewhere in Dotonbori, more traditional cultural activities take centre stage.
+You’ll enjoy performances at the National Bunraku Theatre and see flashes of old Japan at Hozen-ji Yokocho & Hozen-ji Temple.

-Overall, Dotonbori is the perfect area to stay for foodies and travellers who don’t enjoy sitting still.
-With all the entertainment and eating options at your fingertips, you can’t go wrong staying around here!
+Dotonbori is the perfect area to stay for foodies and travellers who can’t sit still.
+With all the entertainment and eating options at your fingertips, you can’t go wrong staying here.

 Recommended hotels in Dotonbori

-- Hotel Sunroute Osaka Namba: A newer budget pick that’s a 6- to 7-minute stroll to the heart of Dotonbori.
-Rooms are clean & “cozy” as the usual Japan standard would predict.
-A great option for a budget stay in a central area!
+• Hotel Sunroute Osaka Namba is a newer budget pick that’s a 6- to 7-minute stroll to the heart of Dotonbori.
+Rooms are clean & “cozy” as the usual Japanese standard would predict.
+It’s a great option for a budget stay in a central area.

-- APA Hotel Namba-Shinsaibashi: A delightfully modern 3-star boasting a near perfect location for your stay.
+• APA Hotel Namba-Shinsaibashi is a delightfully modern 3-star hotel.
+It boasts a near-perfect location for your stay.
 Dotonbori lies within a mere two-minute walk.

-- Holiday Inn Osaka Namba: A fantastic 4-star featuring colourful contemporary styles that are a touch above your usual chain hotel.
-Thanks to its perfect location, brilliant Kansai cuisine teases your tastebuds just one-minute away by foot while Shinsaibashi-suji awaits just three minutes away to relieve you of all your yen on an epic shopping spree.
+• Holiday Inn Osaka Namba is a fantastic 4-star hotel.
+It features colourful contemporary styles that are a touch above your usual chain hotel.
+Thanks to its location, brilliant Kansai cuisine will tease your tastebuds.
+Some of the area’s best restaurants are just one minute away by foot.
+Shinsaibashi-suji also awaits.
+It’s just three minutes away.
+Visit to relieve yourself of all your yen on an epic shopping spree.

 Shinsaibashi